TridTech/HA-SwitchBot-TimeSync/README-Process.md

 _datetime.now when converted to timestamp still converts to UTC.
 Also, if there is going to be a configurable offset, it should be configurable by device, not just system wide_

 Claude did a better job on this one.

+_The code is preventing the removal of the integration.
+I'm also not seeing a configuration screen with the offset option for the devices installed.
+The error from the log is: "AttributeError: property 'config_entry' of 'OptionsFlowHandler' object has no setter"_